 Children seem to have an abiding interest in trains.
 (Well, so do most adults.)
 As a boy, Walt Disney was no different.
 For him, the fascination began with a train ride from his native Chicago, Illinois, to his new home in the small town of Marceline, Missouri.
-That ride spurred Disney’s interest in trains–his love for locomotives carried on into adulthood.
+That ride spurred Disney’s interest in trains and his love for locomotives carried on into adulthood.

-A visit the Walt Disney Hometown Museum, housed in the restored train depot in Marceline, will excite train lovers–especially when they hear real trains whizzing by just outside of the museum.
-It was a sound Disney loved, and Marceline residents still enjoy ... more than 70 trains pass through town daily.
+A visit the Walt Disney Hometown Museum, housed in the restored train depot in Marceline, will excite train lovers – especially when they hear real trains whizzing by just outside of the museum.
+It was a sound Disney loved, and Marceline residents still enjoy ... dozens of trains pass through town daily.

 Folks developing an interest in trains find other areas of Missouri to be a wealth of train activity.
 Ride trains through the Kansas City Zoo, the Saint Louis Zoo and Springfield's Dickerson Park Zoo, all while learning about the large variety of animals that live in Missouri's major zoos.
 Hop aboard the Frisco Silver Dollar Line Steam Train, at Silver Dollar City, in Branson, and enjoy a beautiful 20-minute steam-train ride through Ozark country.

-Train fun doesn’t stop there.
-In St. Louis, City Museum is a fun-filled destination, packed with exhibits like MonstroCity, Enchanted Caves, a Tiny Train Town Model Railroad, and the City Express.
+In St. Louis, City Museum is a fun-filled destination, packed with exhibits like MonstroCity, Enchanted Caves, a Tiny Train Town Model Railroad and the City Express.
 The Express, which departs at the whim of the engineer and at the request of the shorter-than-48-inch crowd, is a one-eighth size replica of an American Company Locomotive.
 The ride takes kids under a bridge, through a cosmic tunnel and to an even tinier train that depicts a section of the Missouri Pacific Line from 1963.

 Want more?
 Twenty-five miles west of the St. Louis Gateway Arch, in Glencoe (Wildwood), is the Wabash, Frisco and Pacific Railroad.
 Every Sunday, May-October, rain or shine, this 12-inch-gauge miniature steam-train travels on a two-mile round trip along the scenic Meramec River.